 Drug or weapon search condition

-In case a probation or parole officer finds contraband on an offender during a search, the officer can seize the items and present them as evidence of a violation of probation conditions.
+In case a DOC officer finds contraband on an offender during a search, the officer can seize the items and present them as evidence of a violation of probation conditions.
 This could lead to additional charges and a potential jail time.

 Reasonable suspicion to conduct a search on a probationer in Missouri may arise from:

-- An informant tipping the probation or parole officer that a probationer or parolee is in possession of contraband, has committed a crime or has violated probation conditions.
+- An informant tipping the DOC officer that a probationer or parolee is in possession of contraband, has committed a crime or has violated probation conditions.

-- The probationer or parolee residing at a residence the probation or parole officer didn’t approve.
+- The probationer or parolee residing at a residence the DOC officer didn’t approve.

 - The smell of marijuana at the probation’s or parolee’s residence.

 With regard to the scope of a probationer’s or parolee’s home that can be searched, Missouri laws allow officers to search the entire house or parts of the house that are accessible to the offender as a tenant.

 Sex offender probationers and parolees in Missouri are subjected to additional search conditions whereby they are required to allow the officer to inspect any electronic equipment for inappropriate content.